 Column Selector

 The Hosts view has many columns that can be displayed or hidden depending on your preference.
-Simply toggle what you want to see or not in the Columns' pop-up box.
+Simply toggle which columns that you want to see or not via the Columns' pop-up toggle boxes.

 Host Column Selection